Exabyte-io/exaparser/README.md

     - input and output files
     - materials (initial/final structures) and properties

-- The job utilizes [Compute](src/job/compute) parser classes to extract compute configuration from the resource management system (RMS).
+- The job utilizes [Compute](src/job/compute) classes to extract compute configuration from the resource management system.

 - Once the job is formed it is passed to [Data Handler](src/data/handlers) classes to handle data, e.g. storing data in Exabyte platform.